 There are definitely pros and cons to rentals (vs. a hotel).
 I will go deeper into that in a later post, but the pros for this trip were to have more space, to be able to cook some of our own food (important in a place like Hawaii where EVERYTHING is priced at a premium) and to be able to do laundry.
 You can’t go three weeks without doing laundry!

-Friends seem to recommend and trust sites like Vacation Rental By Owner (VRBO) and Airbnb, so that is where I began.
+Friends seem to recommend and trust vacation rentals websites like Vacation Rental By Owner (VRBO) and Airbnb, so that is where I began.
 However, I quickly realized there are so many properties for rent and I was very overwhelmed.
 I literally didn’t know where to start!
 So I went to my trusted friend, Google and searched “tips for booking a vacation rental”.

 And surprisingly there was not much information!